Block A, Centre House

 Before joining Google at the start of 2007, Matt spent much of his career in media and marketing, with particular interests in strategy, commercial development and sales performance.
 This included Commercial and Digital leadership roles in UK media.

 Matt has an MBA from London Business School and an MA from Cambridge.

 In 2008 New Media Age readers voted him the greatest individual contributor to New Media and in 2010 he was voted Wired magazine’s ‘Most Influential Person in the Digital World’.
 He rowed in several boat races for Cambridge and has won medals for Britain in the World Rowing Championships.
 Matt lives near the Thames with his wife and two energetic sons.

-Rupert Howell - Trinity Mirror, Group Transformation Director
+Rupert Howell - Trinity Mirror, Group Development Director

 Rupert started in advertising at the Ogilvy Group in 1979 and after spells at Grey and Young & Rubicam, founded his own agency Howell Henry Chaldecott Lury in 1987.
 It was sold 10 years later to Chime Communications plc and was voted Agency of the Decade in 2000.
 Rupert became CEO of Chime and helped build it into the UK's largest independent communications group.
 In 2003, he left to join the world's largest advertising agency McCann Erickson as President EMEA and Chairman UK & Ireland Group.
 In 2007 he moved to ITV as Managing Director Brand and Commercial, with a seat on the plc Board.